Modern SQL Features You Should Be Using in 2025

 ✔ Eliminates manual calculations

-Modern SQL databases now include specialized functions for time-series analysis:
+Modern SQL databases now include specialised functions for time-series analysis:

 CREATE ROLE analyst; GRANT SELECT ON customers TO analyst; -- Masking sensitive data CREATE VIEW masked_customers AS SELECT id, name, mask_email(email) AS email—custom function mask_phone(phone) AS phone FROM customers;